-There are two further restrictions on the recognition of the subordinated loan notes as eligible lower tier 2 regulatory capital:

-- Lower tier 2 regulatory capital cannot exceed 50% of tier 1 capital.
+- 2. Intangible assets comprise goodwill and capitalised software and software development costs.
+These are required to be deducted from capital for regulatory capital purposes. - 3.
+The investment in own shares represents shares in Provident Financial plc which have been purchased to satisfy grants and awards made under the group's share incentive schemes.
+These are required to be deducted from capital for regulatory capital purposes. - 4.
+The group's lower tier 2 capital represents £100m of subordinated loan notes which are repayable on 15 June 2015 and accrue interest at 7.125%.
+The company has the option to redeem the loan notes at par on 15 June 2010.
+These are hybrid instruments which have attributes of both debt and equity which, subject to certain criteria, allow the loan notes to qualify as eligible lower tier 2 capital.
+The criteria include the need for the loan notes to be long-term in nature, subordinated to all other borrowings and liabilities upon winding up of the company and not contain financial ratio covenants which may trigger early redemption by the note holders.
+There are two further restrictions on the recognition of the subordinated loan notes as eligible lower tier 2 regulatory capital: - (i) Lower tier 2 regulatory capital cannot exceed 50% of tier 1 capital.
 As an example, if tier 1 capital was £180m, only £90m of the £100m of the loan notes could be recognised as regulatory capital.
-Accordingly, when tier 1 capital is £200m or more, the full £100m of subordinated loan notes can be recognised as lower tier 2 regulatory capital (subject to 2 below). - 2.
-Instruments such as the subordinated loan notes, which have more than 5 years until maturity are fully eligible (subject to 1 above) as lower tier 2 capital.
+Accordingly, when tier 1 capital is £200m or more, the full £100m of subordinated loan notes can be recognised as lower tier 2 regulatory capital (subject to (ii) below). - (ii) Instruments such as the subordinated loan notes, which have more than 5 years until maturity, are fully eligible (subject to (i) above) as lower tier 2 capital.
 However, when the loan notes have less than 5 years until maturity, the amount eligible for recognition as lower tier 2 capital reduces by 20% per annum for each year below 5 years.
 For example, when the loan notes have 3 years until maturity only £60m (60%) of the loan notes will be eligible as lower tier 2 capital.

-As at 30 June 2008, the subordinated loan notes were not in excess of 50% of tier 1 capital and had 7 years until maturity.
+As at 31 December 2008, the subordinated loan notes were not in excess of 50% of tier 1 capital and had over 6 years until maturity.
 Accordingly, the full amount of the loan notes was eligible as lower tier 2 capital.
-The group's regulatory capital as at 30 June 2008 therefore comprised: